Vascular and endovascular services

 At Allina Health Minneapolis Heart Institute®, our team of highly skilled vascular and endovascular experts is committed to your well-being.
-It is comprehensive care for a broad range of conditions that affect the blood, arteries, veins and lymph vessels.
+We offer comprehensive care for many conditions that affect the blood, arteries, veins and lymph vessels.

-An estimated 8 to 12 million Americans have some form of vascular disease.
+An estimated 8 to 12 million people in the U.S. have some form of vascular disease.
 Vascular disease can affect many parts of the body, including the heart, brain, kidneys, abdomen, arms and legs.

 Common vascular diseases include:

 Did you know: Peripheral artery disease (PAD) occurs when plaque clogs the arteries in your legs, reducing blood flow to your legs and feet.
 Learn the symptoms of Peripheral Artery Disease (PAD).